espocrm/documentation/docs/administration/bpm-signals.md

 The list of out-of-the-box signals that are broadcasted in the system.

 Note: Parts in upper case (ENTITY_TYPE, ID, LINK_NAME, etc.) must be replaced by corresponding values.
+E.g. when an account with ID = `aabbcc` is updated, a signal `update.Account.aabbcc` is broadcasted.

 #### Default